 Issue #1: Overwhelming Financials

-Trying to keep up with every aspect of the financials for a nonprofit organization can be overwhelming.
+Trying to keep up with every aspect of the financials of a nonprofit organization can be overwhelming.
 Financial Planning and Analysis, or FP&A, can be a vital part of running a nonprofit — and yet, this is often one of the most disorganized areas of the organization.
 Without proper management, funds can be lost or wasted, and people may not get the help they need.

 Issue #2: Shortsighted Forecasting